Knowledge Bases

 knowledge_bases: [legal]

-When an agent has multiple knowledge bases, results are interleaved fairly so no single base dominates the top results.
+When an agent has multiple semantic knowledge bases, results are interleaved fairly so no single base dominates the top results.

 Git-Backed Knowledge Bases